SpiceXpress airlifs 1,100 oxygen concentrators from Nanjing to Delhi

-New Delhi, May 6 (IANS) SpiceJet's air cargo arm SpiceXpress on Thursday airlifted 1,100 oxygen concentrators and other Covid-related medical equipment from Nanjing, China, to New Delhi.
+New Delhi: SpiceJet's air cargo arm SpiceXpress on Thursday airlifted 1,100 oxygen concentrators and other Covid-related medical equipment from Nanjing, China, to New Delhi.

 The airline used its A330 wide-body aircraft to airlift the concentrators from Nanjing.